 Where do I conduct Qualitative Research?

 I have managed qualitative research projects face to face in countries including the UK, France, Ireland, South Africa, Uganda, Brazil, Mexico, Russia and Spain and have travelled to manage research projects across Europe, South America and Asia.
 I also conduct Online Qualitative Communities and have managed communities with respondents in Australia, Italy, the UK, Ireland, Brazil, the USA, Colombia, Korea and more.
 My own experience of integrating with other cultures and languages, such as my time working with mental health in Togo, marketing in Brazil, teaching in Russia and learning Persian in Tajikistan has also meant that I have a good awareness of cultural components which affect research results across demographics.

 Mental Health in Ireland

 I am currently looking to take on more projects relating to mental health research and the provision of mental health in Ireland, as well as the rest of Europe.
 One particular issue we currently face in Ireland is the increasing publicity and media campaigning around mental health, but the lack of true commitment and funds to back it up.
-For example, charities such as Let’s Get Talking have committed to ‘affordable fees’ and ‘sliding scale’ therapeutic interventions, but do not receive any HSE funding whatsoever, despite receiving clients from all psychiatric and psychological backgrounds, working closely with doctors and mental health centres, attending to couples, adults and adolescents, working with outreach in schools, managing a 2-3 week waiting list, providing mentoring to new therapists and supporting a clinical team of experienced staff members.
+For example, charities which have committed to ‘affordable fees’ and ‘sliding scale’ therapeutic interventions, but do not receive any HSE funding whatsoever.